-Going back to work after having a baby is a big move, usually full of emotional turmoil and a bucket load of mothers guilt at the thought of leaving your child.
-Whether you took 3 weeks or a full year of maternity leave, deciding what to wear to work after maternity leave will be different for all of us.
-You may still be carrying baby weight, you may still be breastfeeding or you may be experiencing a dip in confidence at the whole thing.
-It certainly left me feeling quite cold.
+Going back to work after having a baby is a big move, usually full of emotional turmoil and a bucket load of mothers’ guilt at the thought of leaving your child.
+Whether you took 3 weeks off work or a full year or two of maternity leave, deciding what to wear to work after maternity leave will be different for all of us.
+You may still be carrying baby weight and not feel great about your body, you may feel out of the loop, you may still be breastfeeding or you may just be experiencing a dip in confidence at the whole thought of returning to work environment.
+Leaving your child with a stranger is likely to be a tough decision and everything certainly mounts up.
+The thought of returning to work certainly left me feeling quite cold.

 This is top of the list for one reason, it really will help you feel like the ‘new you’ I mentioned.
 Who doesn’t feel all shiny and new with a new addition to your wardrobe?
 All you need is couple of new pieces to update your wardrobe.
 So beg, borrow, steal, but getting your hands on some new things for your work wardrobe really will elevate you mentally to face the first day back at work feeling the part.